-In this project, emphasis is placed on vital soil life as a basis for urban biodiversity and healthy urban living.
-The aim is to improve the green, public spaces in Laakkwartier, The Hague.
+In this project, emphasis is placed on vital soil life as a foundation for urban biodiversity and sustainable living environment.
+This ‘living-lab’ aims to improve the green, public spaces in the Laak district of the municipality of The Hague.

-SYLVA is working on three pilots with contrasting typologies: a park, a square and a street.
-In these places, the team is creating and analysing the symbiosis between soil organisms and trees as a starting point for better design of public spaces.
+Here three pilots with contrasting typologies are being developed since 2020: a park (implemented in 2021), a square (implemented in 2022), and a street (ongoing preliminary test in the campus TU Delft).
+In these places, the transdisciplinary project team is initiating, implementing and analysing symbiosis between soil organisms, trees, and structured woodlands as a starting point for better design of public spaces, also in dense urban settings where space above- and underground is limited.

 Project Data